JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2021.md

 ### IntelliJ Platform 2021.3

-Running tests fails with `jarFiles is not set for [...]` or `Created extension classloader is not equal to plugin’s one` : Set system property `idea.force.use.core.classloader` to `true`.
+Running tests fails with `jarFiles is not set for [...]` or `Created extension classloader is not equal to plugin's one` : Set system property `idea.force.use.core.classloader` to `true`.

 Running tests fails using Gradle setup